Deploy Generated Standalone Executable Programs To Target Hardware

 Generate and inspect the code.

-For an example that shows how to use the Custom Storage Class Designer without writing TLC code, see Create and Apply a Storage Class.
+For an example that shows how to use the Custom Storage Class Designer without writing TLC code, see Create and Apply Storage Class Defined in User-Defined Package.

 As an alternative to writing TLC code, you can use memory sections to generate code that includes pragmas.
 Depending on your build toolchain, you can use pragmas to specify a literal memory address for storing a global variable.
 For more information about memory sections, see Control Data and Function Placement in Memory by Inserting Pragmas.